rexresearch

 polymeric material which comprises an amine group; and (ii) a

-second polymeric material which is substantially water-soluble and
+second polymeric material which is substantially water-soluble

-has a weight average molecular weight of at least 2,000,000; and
+and has a weight average molecular weight of at least 2,000,000;

-aluminum sulfate, manganese sulfate, manganese chloride, copper
+chloride, aluminum sulfate, manganese sulfate, manganese

-sulfate, copper chloride, poly-variations thereof or a combination
+chloride, copper sulfate, copper chloride, poly-variations

-thereof.
-The first polymeric material most preferably comprises
+thereof or a combination thereof.
+The first polymeric material

-chitosan, which is derived from the chitin of crustacea such as
+most preferably comprises chitosan, which is derived from the

-crabs, lobsters and shrimp.
-The preferred second polymeric
+chitin of crustacea such as crabs, lobsters and shrimp.
+The

-material is polyacrylamide, and especially preferred are anionic
+preferred second polymeric material is polyacrylamide, and

-polyacrylamides for use herein are those from the Magnafloc range
+Typical anionic and nonionic polyacrylamides for use herein are

-supplied by Ciba.
-Of these polyacrylamides, especially preferred
+those from the Magnafloc range supplied by Ciba.
+Of these

-are those known under the trade name as Magnafloc LT20, Magnafloc
+trade name as Magnafloc LT20, Magnafloc LT25, Magnafloc LT25S,

-351 and Magnafloc 919.
+Magnafloc LT26, Magnafloc LT28, Magnafloc 351 and Magnafloc 919.

 [0052] A second preferred composition comprises: (i) a